-- 1. Set up the RTRX and the TTRX as described above. - 2.
-Enable the RTRX to receive radio signals and read the received signal strength. - 3.
+- 2. Enable the RTRX to receive radio signals and read the received signal strength. - 3.
 Set the RTRX antenna in direction 0°, pointing to the TTRX antenna. - 4.
 Enable the TTRX to transmit maximum length EnOcean messages (consisting of three sub-telegrams) and adjust transmitter attenuation such that the signal strength reading of the RTRX reports -83dBm.
 Note "RTRX-ATT" for calculation purposes. - 5.
-Increase transmitter attenuation by 6db. - Under this radio link condition (-89 dBm) the RTRX shall provide a MER ≤ 0.05% when receiving at least 2,000 maximum length EnOcean messages (consisting of three subtelegrams). - If this applies, proceed with step 8.
-Otherwise, verify carefully the test set-up and the RF situation of the test location. - 7.
-Replace the RTRX with the DUT and run it to read the received from the TTRX signal strength. - 8.
-Set the DUT in direction 0°, pointing to the TTRX antenna. - 9.
-Enable the TTRX to transmit maximum length EnOcean messages (consisting of three sub-telegrams) and adjust transmitter attenuation such that the signal strength reading of the DUT reports -83dBm.
+Increase transmitter attenuation by 6db. - 6.
+Under this radio link condition (-89 dBm) the RTRX shall provide a MER ≤0.05% when receiving at least 2,000 maximum length EnOcean messages (consisting of three sub-telegrams).

+If this applies, proceed with step 8.
+Otherwise, verify carefully the test set-up and the RF situation of the test location.

+- 7. Replace the RTRX with the DUT and run it to read the received from the TTRX signal strength. - 8.
+Set the DUT in direction 0°, pointing to the TTRX antenna. - Enable the TTRX to transmit maximum length EnOcean messages (consisting of three sub-telegrams) and adjust transmitter attenuation such that the signal strength reading of the DUT reports -83dBm.
 Note "DUT-ATT" for calculation purposes.

-- 10. Check difference between RTRX-ATT and DUT-ATT against difference between RTRX-RX-Result and DUT-RX-Result, both at the direction of $0^\circ$ . - If the differences are within a range of 3dB, proceed with step 11.
+- Check difference between RTRX-ATT and DUT-ATT against difference between RTRX-RX-Result and DUT-RX-Result, both at the direction of 0°.
+If the differences are within a range of 3dB, proceed with step 11.
 Otherwise, verify carefully the test set-up and the RF situation of the test location. - 11.
 Increase transmitter attenuation by 6db. - 12.
-Under this radio link condition (-89dBm) the MER of the DUT shall be measured when receiving at least 1,000 maximum length EnOcean messages (consisting of three sub-telegrams).
+Under this radio link condition(-89dBm) the MER of the DUT shall be measured when receiving at least 1,000 maximum length EnOcean messages (consisting of three sub-telegrams).
 Record the result. - 11 Categorize DUT: - iv.
 Goodv.
 Bad-

-Message Error Rate ≤ 0.1%.
+Message Error Rate ≤0.1%.
+Test PASSED

-Message Error Rate > 0.1%.
+Message Error Rate >0.1%.
 Test FAILED